willieho/Jupiter/README.md

 * `GET /` or `GET /new`: Default page for saving file.
 * `GET /view`: Show all the text files previously submitted.
-    * clicking the file name will trigger browser to download the file.
+    * Clicking the file name will trigger browser to download the file.
     * Edit a previously submitted text file with `Edit` button by its side.
 * Lock implemented using Redis.